 Sophomore Year Required Course

 AP United States History

 Junior/Senior Year Required Course

 Junior/Senior Year Electives

 *open to sophomores

 Political Campaigns and Elections

-The Social Studies Department offers a variety of extra-curricular activities:
+The Social Studies Department extra-curricular activities:

 Model United NationsStudents will be involved in a variety of simulations, discussing pressing issues of our world.
 This involves a little travel and possibly overnight stays.
 Simulations traditionally involve other schools.